cygni/cygni-competence-7-databases/couchdb/README.md

 }
 ```

-Like other views you can specify the 'include_docs' and 'limit' query parameters.
+Just like with views you can specify the 'include_docs' and 'limit' query parameters.

 ## Exercises: Changes API
 1. Create a cURL request that gets the latest changes for a document with an id of your choice, e.g. 'nirvana'.
 Then go to fauxton and create/edit that document and execute your curl request again.